ybur-yug/numbers-in-js-were-confusing-me/READMENEW.md

 > NOTE:
 > A primitive value is a datum that is represented directly at the lowest level of the language implementation.

-There are also some subtleties to numbers in JavaScript, primarily because it turns out that rather than having a dedicated concept of an Integer, JavaScript only has floating points, as defined per the IEEE 754 Double Precision Float specification.
+There are also some subtleties to numbers in JavaScript, primarily because it turns out that rather than having a dedicated concept of an `Integer`, JavaScript only has floating point numbers, as defined per the IEEE 754 Double Precision Float specification.

-#### Not-Quite-Typical Points: 1
+#### Not-Quite-Simple Points: 1

-One of the interesting consequences of all numbers following this specification is the presence of signed zero.
+Because everything is floats, we have the presence of a signed zero.
+Signed zero just means that we have `+0`, `-0`, and `0` all defined and they have certain requirements.
 The specification requres both `+0` and `-0` be defined. `1 / -0` should be `-infinity` and `1/+0` should be `+infinity`, while being undefined for `+0 / +0` and `+infinity / -infinity`.
 Let's open up a shell and examine this.

+To start, lets look at basic equality:

 ```javascript
 > -0 === 0